 All amounts listed below are for preshrunk fabric.
 Always preshrink the washable fabric.
 A one-way print only dictates the direction of the fabric.
 An allover design is the best use of the fabric.
-Cut your fabric to size needed, cutting excess from the selvedge edge of the fabric.
+Cut your fabric to the size needed, cutting excess from the selvage edge of the fabric.
 Square your fabric to start.

 - Travel Size (12x16-inch) Pillowcase: 24x25 inches (3/4 yard of 45-inch-wide fabric makes 2)